edinburghhacklab/hacklab-training/syllabuses/Workshop/Table Saw/syllabus.md

 * Set the parallel guide at desired distance and lock it in place.

 * Use push sticks and auxiliary guide when cutting narrow pieces (10cm rule of thumb)
   * Have push sticks ready before starting the cut.
   * Check manual on how to install auxiliary guide.

 * Saw by feeding the workpiece at a uniform rate
-* Ensure that the flat edge of the workpiece must always be touching the parrallel guide.
+* Ensure that the flat edge of the workpiece must always be touching the parallel guide.
 * Push stock completely past the back side of the blade.